ILLINOIS SECRETARY OF STATE HEARINGS

 A formal hearing is required for a driver whose driving privileges have been suspended or revoked for multiple DUI dispositions, DUIs involving a Type A injury accident or in cases where an offense involved a fatality during the operation of a motor vehicle.

 An applicant for a formal hearing must pay a $50.00 filing fee at the time of filing for a hearing.
 If the applicant is represented by an attorney for a formal hearing, their attorney may file for the hearing on their behalf.
-The applicant, as well as their attorney who files on their behalf, will be notified of the hearing date by either regular mail or email.
+The applicant and their attorney of record will be notified of the hearing date by either regular mail or email.

 Howlett Building, Room 212